pranjal-sri/Feedback-Augmented-Search/README.md

   $ranking(word)$ = *gini_gain(word)* $+ tf_{word} + log(1+d_{word})$

-**iv.
-Selecting and ordering terms for the new query**
+#### 4. Selecting and ordering terms for the new query**

-  Based on the rankings, we have *threshold_for_append* parameter in QueryAugmenter.
+  Based on the rankings, we have  ```threshold_for_append``` parameter in QueryAugmenter.
 If the difference in rankings of the top 2 candidates is less than this threshold, we append 2 terms to the query, otherwise we only append the top term to all the previous query terms.

   Once we have the new query terms, we decide the best order of query by considering the permutation with **highest subsequence count** in the corpus of the response.
 For each order, we find the number of subsequences in the corpus that match with the order.
 The order with highest count is returned as the new order of terms.
 We use regex to find this, i.e., for a possible query order $(q_1, q_2, \ldots q_k)$, we search occurences of substrings of type: r" $.\*?\ q_1\ .\*?\ q_2 \ldots\ .\*?\ q_k\ .*?$ "